What Is Function Calling?

 Do This

-- Validate parameters: Always validate parameters on your server
+- Validate inputs: Always validate arguments on your side before acting on them

 - Return structured data: Use consistent response formats

-- Fast responses: Return results quickly (< 2 seconds) for natural conversation
+- Fast responses: Return results quickly (under 2 seconds) so the conversation stays natural

 Avoid This